-- Received 21.3 inches of snow, a little more than the annual average of 20 inches.
+- Received 11.6 inches of snow, a less than the annual average of 20 inches.

 Call 911 if you have a police, fire or medical emergency.
 Requests for emergency snow and ice removal will be directed by emergency service personnel.

 During inclement weather, residents can get updates from:

 - Winter Storm Operations Map: shows the locations of snow plows, photos of street conditions, and the status of plowing in residential areas.